Current Construction Projects

 Hanszen College New Wing

 The new Hanszen College replacement wing will be approximately 50,000 gross square feet total, 4.5 stories, 164 beds in room configurations of singles and doubles, and two Residential Advisors Suites, each composed of living space, kitchen, two-bedroom(s), and two bathrooms.
 The new wing will be built using cross-laminated timber (CLT), making it the first residential college to be built on a university campus in Texas.
-Demolition of the existing 1957 wing will begin in late May 2021.
+The new wing will be built using cross-laminated timber (CLT), making it the first use of this construction material for a residential college on a university campus in Texas.
+Demolition of the existing 1957 wing took place in late May 2021.

 Construction will continue through July 2022 -- Click here for more detailed information